 The five core concerns identified in Beyond Reason are appreciation, affiliation, autonomy, status and role.
 Fisher and Shapiro explain that everyone wants to be appreciated, and in the context of negotiation that means everyone at least wants their ideas acknowledged as having merit, even if one does not entirely agree with or accept them.
 Affiliation means that people want to be treated as colleagues, not adversaries.
 By autonomy, Fisher and Shapiro suggest that everyone wants their freedom to decide respected.
 People want their standing to be given recognition.
 And finally, they all want to have a role that feels fulfilling.
+Fisher, Roger and Shapiro, Daniel, Beyond Reason (New York: Penguin Group, 2005).

 - 4. Encourage the parties to reexamine some of their assumptions coming into the mediation and they will probably recognize that some of their perceptions, particularly about the other side's behavior and motives, may in fact be misperceptions - 5.
 Should the mediator solicit settlement offers in the first round of caucuses? - a.
 Generally not, but instead just try to have the parties define the starting playing field, so mediator can learn whether all parties are in the same ball park or even in the same universe - 6.
-Everything the mediator does in the first round of caucuses should be aimed, in part at least, at continuing to build trust and engender confidence, which the mediator is putting in the bank to draw on in the later phases of the process. - E. The middle game what should mediator be trying to do in the subsequent rounds of caucusing?
+Everything the mediator does in the first round of caucuses should be aimed, in part at least, at continuing to build trust and engender confidence, which the mediator is putting in the bank to draw on in the later phases of the process. - E. The middle game what should mediator be trying to do in the subsequent rounds of caucusing? - 1.
+Begin moving the parties from rehashing the past (who did what to whom) to reshaping the future (how do we resolve this problem)

-- 1. Begin moving the parties from rehashing the past (who did what to whom) to reshaping the future (how do we resolve this problem) - 2.
-Begin moving the parties from positional bargaining (legal positions and posturing) to interest based bargaining (what are their real interest and needs) - a.
-Explore the difference between the legal and factual positions they and their attorneys assert in the litigation and their real personal, business, professional and economic interests - b.
-Have each party discuss what they think the other parties' real interests are, as distinguished from their asserted legal positions - c.
-This is often the first real breakthrough finding out that the real interests of multiple parties might be reconcilable, and that it has nothing to do with whose factual or legal positions are right or wrong, or who might win or lose in court - 3.
+- 2. Begin moving the parties from positional bargaining and posturing to interest based bargaining (what are their real interest and needs) - a.
+Explore the difference between the positions and postures they and their attorneys assert and their real personal, business, professional and economic interests - b.
+Have each party discuss what they think the other parties' real interests are, as distinguished from their asserted positions and posturing - c.
+This is often the first real breakthrough finding out that the real interests of multiple parties might be reconcilable, and that it has nothing to do with whose asserted positions are right or wrong - 3.
 Begin having the parties distinguish what they said they wanted, from what they really need - a.
 Then get them to talk about what they might be willing to give up in order to get what they really need - 4.
-Encourage the parties to explain how they see this dispute playing out if they don't settle and what they perceive to be their best case outcome, i.e. their best alternative to a negotiated agreement (BATNA) - F. The closing what should the mediator do in the late stages of caucusing? - 1.
+Encourage the parties to explain how they see this dispute playing out if they don't reach resolution and what they perceive to be their best outcome, i.e. their best alternative to a negotiated agreement (BATNA) - F. The closing what should the mediator do in the late stages of caucusing? - 1.
 Should the mediator move from facilitative to evaluative? - a.
-With multiple parties in private sector, yes.
+In litigated disputes, yes.
 The parties and their attorneys expect it; believe that is, at least in part, what the mediator is being paid for; and it is often the most effective impasse breaker - b.
-With multiple parties in the public sector, tread very cautiously.
+With non-litigated disputes, particularly multiple party non-litigated disputes, tread very cautiously.
 The parties don't necessarily expect or want the mediator's personal opinions, and the kind of interests and public policies at issue are generally not susceptible to objective evaluation.
 It is not likely to be a successful impasse breaker, and may undermine the trust the mediator has established over the prior days or weeks and bring the process to a quick end